fengzhangcs/CoRunBench/README.md

 *  [Polybench](http://web.cse.ohio-state.edu/~pouchet/software/polybench/GPU/)

 ##Platform##
-The current version of Medusa is implemented using the following platform.
+The current version of CoRunBench is implemented using the following platform.
 * AMD A10-7850K
 * Intel i7-4770R